RELEX acquires Ida to boost fresh and ultra-fresh optimization | Learn more

 Unified data and cross-departmental planning

-By having one platform that unifies data, Tori increases visibility along her end-to-end supply chain.
-This platform operates using a single data pool that compiles, formats, and processes data from across the business so that all functions are using the same up-to-date information for their business decisions.
+Because RELEX unifies data, Tori increases visibility along her end-to-end supply chain using a single data pool that compiles, formats, and processes data from across the business.
+With the RELEX unified platform, all functions use the same up-to-date information for their business decisions.

 The solution also enables cross-functional collaboration.
-By seamlessly incorporating space, inventory, purchasing price, and operations considerations into the replenishment process, it provides a more accurate, nuanced picture of inventory levels and requirements.
+RELEX provides a more accurate, nuanced picture of inventory levels and requirements by seamlessly incorporating space, inventory, purchasing price, and operations considerations into the replenishment process.

 Collaboration with upstream and downstream trading partners